jina-ai/jina/docs/fundamentals/jcloud/index.md

 - **How long do you persist my service?**

+  - If {ref}`retention-days <retention-days>` argument configured.
+Flows will be removed after `retention-day`, regradless of the usage.

-  Flows are terminated if they are not serving requests for the last 24hrs.
-But this is configurable by passing {ref}`retention-days <retention-days>` argument.
+  - If {ref}`retention-days <retention-days>` argument not configured, or set to `0`.
+We will detect if flows are idle daily, they will be terminated if they are not serving requests for the last 24hrs.